-- An Enhanced ACT composite score of 19 or greater (students who hold a bachelor's degree or higher and Licensed Practical Nurses are considered for admission with a composite ACT score of 18).
-ACT must have science sub-score (SAT conversion is not accepted). - Completion of College Algebra (MAT 1313) or an approved higher-level math with a grade of "C" or better (If College Algebra is older than seven years, the highest grade will be used for GPA calculation.). - Completion of Anatomy & Physiology I with Lab (BIO 2513 and BIO 2511) with a grade of "C" or better within the last seven years (If A&P I with Lab are taken within the past three years, all attempts will be calculated into GPA.
+- An Enhanced ACT composite score of 19 or greater (students who hold a bachelor's degree or higher or are a Licensed Practical Nurse are considered for admission with a composite ACT score of 18).
+ACT must have science sub-score (SAT conversion is not accepted). - Completion of College Algebra (MAT 1313) or approved higher-level math with a grade of "C" or better (If College Algebra is older than seven years, the highest grade will be used for GPA calculation.). - Completion of Anatomy & Physiology I with Lab (BIO 2513 and BIO 2511) with a grade of "C" or better within the last seven years (If A&P I with Lab are taken within the past three years, all attempts will be calculated into GPA.
 If A&P I with Lab grades are four to seven years old, the highest A&P I with Lab grades will be used to calculate GPA.)
-All required science courses that have been completed prior to entering the nursing program must have been taken within the past seven years. - GPA of 2.5 on required pre-requisite courses noted above. - Completion of the PAX pre-admission test.
-Applicants who score at least 102 are given first consideration for admission.
-The PAX exam may be repeated as needed to achieve a score of 102. - Students must be 18 years of age before entering the first nursing course (NUR 1109). - Students must be a Mississippi resident upon entering the first nursing course (NUR 1109). - Applicants who have failed a previous nursing program and are ineligible to continue in that program may apply three years from the date of the previous failure.
+All required science courses that have been completed prior to entering the nursing program must have been taken within the past seven years. - GPA of 2.5 on required pre-requisite courses noted above. - Completion of the TEAS pre-admission test.
+Applicants who score at least 66 are given first consideration for admission.
+A student may take the TEAS once per application period. - Students must be 18 years of age before entering the first nursing course (NUR 1109). - Students must be a Mississippi resident upon entering the first nursing course (NUR 1109).

 Refer to the admissions procedure and point calculation information on the Nursing Department page of the Northwest website (www.northwestms.edu) for detailed information.
 Refer to the Nursing Department page of the Northwest website for estimated costs for the program.
-Applicants who have failed a previous nursing program and are ineligible to continue in that program may apply three years from the date of the previous failure.
 A computer with internet access is required for electronic books, resources, and communication via CANVAS.
 Students may use computers at the Learning Resource Center (library); however, it is recommended that the student have a computer and internet access at home.
+It is important to note that iPads do not have the ability to operate all of the software required for the nursing program.